|Kin Kin, Queensland, Australia|

 (projects i'm following)

-Posted by Tom Kendall about 5 years ago
+Posted by Tom Kendall over 5 years ago

 We jumped at the opportunity, since it gives us the possibility of integrating with the “mother” organisation, keeping things like PDC certificates consistent and supporting the great work that the Permaculture Research Institute is doing.
 Tom has been approved as a PRI accredited teacher and is now able to give out Permaculture Research Institute certificates to PDC graduates.

 Our property name will remain Kin Kin SOULS at the moment (Souls stands for Sustainable Organic Utopian Living Space, and for people (souls)), but we now have a new website setup similar to the Permaculture Research Institute Australia.
 Find the website at permaculturesunshinecoast.org.
 You can email us at the old email addresses for now, or at the new one which is info (at) permaculturesunshinecoast.org.